-CTC owns a subsidiary that holds real estate for use by CTC.
-CTC is the limited partner in a limited partnership which has the sole purpose of supporting CTC's secured funding facilities.
-CTC owns a special purpose entity that is the general partner in the limited partnership.
+CTC owns a subsidiary (Community Trust Realty Ltd) that holds real estate for use by CTC.
+Additionally, CTC is the limited partner in two limited partnerships (DBT SPV1 Limited Partnership and CTC Warehouse LP Inc.) which have the sole purpose of supporting CTC's secured funding facilities.
+CTC also owns special purpose entities that are the general partners (BVH120 Corporation and CTC Warehouse GP Inc.) in the limited partnerships.
+On November 1, 2024, the Company acquired 100% ownership of Flexiti Financing SPE Corp ("SPE") from Flexiti Financial Inc. ("FFI"), a related party, and acquired a portfolio of consumer lending loans comprising credit card loans and unsecured revolving lines of credit.
 All results of the subsidiaries mentioned are consolidated into the results of CTC.